GSS Country Snapshot

 Safety & Security

-The Harvard GSS risk rating for Mexico is watch list.
+The Harvard GSS risk rating for Mexico is moderate risk.
 Some of the factors that influence this rating for Harvard affiliates include crime, natural disasters, and protest activity.
 For example, opportunistic crime is a risk for non-locals, especially in urban areas.
 There are also reports of street harassment and sexual assault.
 Violent crime and corruption have been reported throughout regions with high drug cartel operations.
 Protests and demonstrations occur frequently, and the Mexican Constitution prohibits foreigners from partaking in political activities.
 As with any country, you need to research and consider all factors in the context of your identity, your activities in country, and your familiarity with the country and its culture.
 If a security incident occurs, contact International SOS through the Assistance App or by dialing +1-617-998-0000.

 Weather and environmental incidents can create safety risks in Mexico, disrupting travel and essential services.
 Hurricanes, flash floods, and mudslides are common seasonally.
 The country has several active volcanoes, and earthquakes and tremors also pose a risk.
 Make sure you’re informed, prepared, and have a plan in case a natural disaster occurs.
 Download the International SOS app to receive push alerts about incidents in your area.